lifedebugging/Asynchronous-programming/Loop/explanation.md

 # Async loop

-Async loop allow you to iterate over a **task** without blocking the I/O
+Asynchronous loops allow you to handle multiple operations without blocking your program.

 I want you to focus on `asyncioloop.py` it's a very basic method for asynchronous looping.
 Requires no function of `asyncio` library.